You are listening to the Sean Hannity Radio Show Podcast.

 Such a review is an appropriate action given their previous service and their sacrifice in defense of the United States.

-I think it's very important to note in all of this that according to United American Patriots in all of World War II and Korea and Vietnam, military judges convicted only seven soldiers and Marines of crimes during combat or a war crime.
+I think it's very important to note in all of this that according to United American Patriots, in all of World War II and Korea and Vietnam, military judges convicted only seven soldiers and Marines of crimes during combat or a war crime.

-Thousands more have received nonjudicial punishment.
+Thousands more received non-judicial punishment.

 You can't fight a war and put handcuffs on the men and women that you're asking to die.